osegbotonie/enterprise-m365-administration-lab/docs/15-conditional-access-policy-matrix.md

 ## 3. Policy Relationship

-The policies should not be viewed as isolated controls.
+The policies should be viewed as interconnected layers within a broader security architecture.

-They form a layered security model:
+The access decision may consider multiple factors, including:

+* User identity.
+* Administrative privilege.
+* Authentication method.
+* Device compliance.
+* Sign-in risk.

+The relationship between the core policies is illustrated below:

 ```text id="6idqdy"
                  ┌──────────────────────┐